EndoTaishi/CLASSIC/tools/linter/README.md

 # lint-fortran-90

-This tool is made for linting Fortran source code files, and modifying them to fit the style guide outlined for [CLASSIC](https://jormelton.gitlab.io/classic_pages).
+This tool is made for linting Fortran source code files, and modifying them to fit the style guide outlined for [CLASSIC](https://cccma.gitlab.io/classic_pages/info/conventions/).

-## Disclaimer

-Though this program does its best to back up original files, caution should be taken as it is still in the development phase.
-The author makes no guarantee that linting will complete successfully, or even complete at all.

 ## Getting Started

 Python 3 is required to use this software.

 Rather than being installed as a package, this linter is meant to be a standalone tool.
-Clone this repository, navigate into its root folder, and call the program on any number of files.
+All libraries used are part of the Python standard ecosystem.
+General use is as follows:

 ```
-./linter.py path/to/file1.f path/to/file2.f another/path/to/a/file.f90
+python3 linter.py path/to/file1.f path/to/file2.f another/path/to/a/file.f90
 ```

 Relative paths and absolute paths are both acceptable.
 If a large number of files are to be linted, it may be easier to call the program like this:

 ```
-./linter.py path/to/many/files/* path/to/more/files/*
+python3 linter.py path/to/many/files/* path/to/more/files/*
 ```

 This will cause most shells (such as bash) to automatically unpack the wildcard in the command.